xuesongwang/Neural-Process-Family/README.md

 Every 1,000 epochs, the model will be validated using new 64 tasks and the best model will be stored in `saved_model`.

-We also save the plots of model predictions on a fixed sample data in order to record the training progress as welll as baseline comparisons (as shown in the gif).
+We also build a function to save the plots of model predictions on a fixed sample data and record the training progress as welll as baseline comparisons (as shown in the gif).

 #### 2D datasets
-To train the models for on-the-grid datasets, run this command:
+To train the models for 2D datasets, run this command:
 ```train
 python train_2d.py --dataset mnist --batch-size 16 --learning-rate 5e-4 --epochs 100
 ```